 Web3 companies need to understand and treat crypto and NFTs as tools that can make a difference and innovate the way we do things in different sectors – and to also use it responsibly.
 Establishments have adopted cryptocurrencies as a mode of payment.
 Decentralized Finance (DeFi) firms are coming up with blockchain-based infrastructure, products and services to provide banking solutions that you cannot get from traditional banking.
 The luxury goods segment and other similar sectors are already using NFTs for authentication of their products.
 Some companies use NFTs for intellectual property, and some are already integrating it to their supply chain.

 As first adopters of the technology, Web3 companies have the responsibility to communicate this real world value to their audience, that the tech is not just a crazy wild investment.
 Companies and organizations embracing blockchain and Web3 need to work to make the space safer for the public, especially for younger audiences.
 After all, a safer Web3 environment encourages growth in audiences for blockchain projects.

-Gigster helps and guides major companies and organizations in their Web3 journey and projects.
+Gigster helps and guides major companies and organizations in their Web3 journey and custom service projects.
 Our managed pool of talents skilled in Web3 supports companies to get set up on their blockchain projects, as well as advising and educating their teams on how the blockchain technology operates to make for a safe and successful Web3 project launch.
 Reach out to Gigster to get started on your Web3 journey today.